maucaro/gcpvmsnap/README.md

 Cloud Run is another deployment option in conjunction with Cloud Scheduler, which would need to be set up manually.

-### Description
+## Description

 cron.yaml is used to set the cron schedule.
-Documentation can be found here: https://cloud.google.com/appengine/docs/standard/nodejs/scheduling-jobs-with-cron-yaml
+Documentation can be found [here](https://cloud.google.com/appengine/docs/standard/nodejs/scheduling-jobs-with-cron-yaml).

 /create_snapshots can take a "tag" query parameter
 - If ommitted, all VMs in the project are processed